-Check back for the time of our Christmas Eve worship on Sunday, December 24, 2017.
+Christmas Eve worship will be on Tuesday, December 24, 2019, at 5:30 p.m.
 We will have a candlelight service with Scripture and familiar hymns.

 Christmas is the day on which Christians around the world celebrate the birth of Jesus Christ.
 Although the actual day of the year of the birth is not known, most Christians in the Western world celebrate the birth on December 25.
 The word Christmas comes from the early English phrase Christes Masse, which means Christ’s Mass.
 The day is also commemorated as the Feast of the Nativity.